EtskaCoding/PHP-Minecraft-Bugreport/README.md

 3. Paste site key to index.php line 3.
 4. Paste secret key to send.php line 9.
 5. Create discord channel for bug reports and add webhook.
-6. Paste webhookk url to send.php line 5.
+6. Paste webhook url to send.php line 5.

 If you have questions or problems with this, feel free to contact me via email (contact@etska.ml) or via discord (ETSKA_#4533)